jupyterlab/jupyterlab-git/README.md

 # jupyterlab-git

-JLG
-Pre-alpha version
+Pre-alpha version.
-(not yet published on npm)
+(not yet published on npm).
-If you want to install& give it a try, clone the repo first & then use the commands below from the cloned directory..
+If you want to install & give it a try, clone the repo first & then use the commands below from the cloned directory.

 ## Prerequisites